-Wilhelmina Hein was born Willem Hein in the Netherlands in 1947 and emigrated to Australia in 1958 with his family.
+Wilhelmina Hein was born as a biological boy in the Netherlands in 1947 and emigrated to Australia in 1958 with his family.
 Discovering a difference about his sexuality and identity at an early age, he grew up in a strict religious atmosphere which had a decisive effect on his coming out.
 As a teenager he felt the call of God in his life and attended a Pentecostal Bible College in order to prepare for ministry.
 However, active involvement in ministry was interspersed with the “either/or” of coming out into a gay and more liberal society.

-Willem married “because this is what was expected, although there was a deep feeling of care” and continued his ministry at a local pastoral level in the Pentecostal Church.
-Following what he called a “second coming out” in 1975, his marriage broke down, and in September 1975 Willem discovered MCC in Adelaide, Australia.
+Rev Hein married “because this is what was expected, although there was a deep feeling of care” and continued ministry at a local pastoral level in the Pentecostal Church.
+Following what she called a “second coming out” in 1975, the marriage broke down, and in September 1975 she discovered MCC in Adelaide, Australia.
 “I felt like I was home, and that here I could express both my sexuality and gender identity without feeling dirty or made fun of” he said.
-He was licensed as a clergyperson in 1977 but resigned in 1981 “totally burnt out.”
-Following four years of healing, spiritual reflection and further education he rejoined the clergy in 1985.
+She was licensed as a clergyperson in 1977 but resigned in 1981 “totally burnt out.”
+Following four years of healing, spiritual reflection and further education she rejoined the clergy in 1985.